This tutorial covers how to create a spinning or indeterminate progress bar

 This creates a new tween on the scene tree that animates the

-property of the TextureProgress
+radial_initial_angle property of the TextureProgress node.
+The

-ensures the tween loops indefinitely.
+set_loops() ensures the tween loops indefinitely.

-method defines the animation of the radial_initial_angle
+The tween_property method defines the animation of the radial_initial_angle

-seconds.
+to the value of 360.0 in 1.5 seconds.
 The property is defined on self

-since the script is attached directly to the TextureProgress
+since the script is attached directly to the TextureProgress node.
+If your

-script is on a different node, ensure the path to the TextureProgress
+script is on a different node, ensure the path to the TextureProgress node is

 included here.

-function ensures the property is modified relative to its
+The as_relative() function ensures the property is modified relative to its

 current value.
 This means that the property is always trying to change 360